wendyverdonk93/docs/content/api/other_requests/retrieve-customer-tokens.md

 ---
-weight: 545
+weight: 512
-meta_title: "API Reference - Retrieve all customer tokens - MultiSafepay Docs"
+meta_title: "API Reference - Get all customer tokens - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 aliases:
     - /api/#list-all-tokens-for-a-customer-reference